-Electroconvulsive therapy (ECT), formerly known as electroshock therapy, is a psychiatric treatment in which seizures are electrically induced in patients to provide relief from severe mental disorders - especially, catatonia, etc.
+Electroconvulsive therapy (ECT), formerly known as electroshock therapy, is a psychiatric treatment in which seizures are electrically induced in patients, By an unknown mechanism, they provide relief from severe mental disorders - especially, catatonia, etc.

 The therapy has been in use since 1938, and although it can provide long term relief (typically months) in about half of patients treated, the side effects (memory loss, cognitive impairment) can be very severe - and in some cases permanent.